 While some families choose to keep nothing that hasn’t been used in X amount of years (for instance, it’s been 10 years since the last boy was born or something like that), I don’t fall into that category.
 I go ahead and keep most things.

-Several years ago I did a post on our clothes storage tubs.
-More recently, I gave you a glimpse at the new and improved clothes storage room, but didn’t give you any specifics.
+I gave you a glimpse into our clothes storage room, but didn’t give you any specifics.
 So, this post is a more specific look at how we actually store all these hand-me-downs.

 1. Clothes are sorted by child.
 Once upon a time, I tried to sort by gender and size, but found that to be rather inefficient for a family our size.
 I have found it to be so much easier to label by child and then dig into their box whenever I need something.